Apr 6, 2020

 How can I purchase fractional shares on Stash?

-You can purchase fractional shares of exchange-traded funds (ETFs) and some single stocks on Stash.
+You can purchase fractional shares of stocks and exchange-traded funds (ETFs) on Stash.

 Now is the time.
 Start now.

 You’re one step closer to becoming an investor.Get Stash